dcSpark/zkapp-nonogram/README.md

 (1) does not work because the circuit size to generate the streaks is empirically too large.
 Anything more than a 5x5 grid goes over the max SRS limit due to heavy usage of dynamic arrays

-(3) is not ideal as the on-chain storage grows as the nonogram size increases.
+(3) is not ideal as the on-chain storage grows as the nonogram size increases which means you will quickly hit the maximum.
 However, storing the streaks on-chain is nice because it means you don't need to connect to a UI that knows the pre-image of hash-of-streaks in order to be able to render the nonogram

 # How to build